mukhtar-github/beginners-guide-to-react/setup/setup.md

 It doesn’t take long working with React before you want to render a list of items and when you do, you’ll inevitably encounter this console warning: “Warning: Each child in a list should have a unique 'key' prop.”
 This warning is pretty simple to silence by providing the bespoken 'key' prop, but it is really useful to understand what that warning is about and the bugs that can happen if you do not address the warning properly.

 In this lesson we’ll see a demo of this problem and understand a situation that can happen when we don’t handle it properly.
 We’re using inputs in this example, but the same thing can happen for your own components that maintain state.
 You definitely do not want to ignore this warning.

+Here we have an app that's managing some items.
+We can add items and remove items.
+We have a fixed set of items that can be added or removed, and we have a button to add additional items, which is disabled when we've added all of our items, and then we iterate over the items that we have and render a list item for each of those.